mozilla/ichnaea/docs/testing.rst

 Which means you get a `200 OK` response with a body of `{"status": "not_found"}` or alternatively a GeoIP based position estimate.

-After the async scheduled tasks have run (~5 every minutes), there should be a result:
+After the async scheduled tasks have run (every minute), there should be a result:

 .. code-block:: bash